PasiniSamuele/Robust-Attack-Detectors-LLM/README.md

 docker build -t security_functions_llm .
 ```

-If you want to include the datasets used in our experiments, do not forget to download them from the [Artifacts](docs/artifacts.md) page and to include them into the image.

-Once the image is built, you can Run the container in interactive mode.
+Once the image is built, you can run the container in interactive mode.
 ```
 docker run --rm --gpus all -it --name security_functions_llm security_functions_llm:latest
 ```